grendel-consulting/steampipe-plugin-kolide/docs/index.md

 ### Rate Limiting

 Rate limiting is applied across the Kolide K2 API as a whole, with a **maximum of 270 requests per minute**.
-Retries and backoffs are handled within the plugin, however you may want to set a sensible concurrency limit for heavier usess.
+Retries and backoffs are handled within the plugin; however, you may want to set a sensible concurrency limit for heavier uses.
 You can read up in more detail under [Limiters](https://steampipe.io/docs/guides/limiter)

 ```hcl
 plugin "kolide" {